AlecBenzer/alecbenzer.github.com/_posts/2020-04-29-how-to-value-startup-equity.md

 - $175,000, $200 million

 At $180,000, you've already broke even, because at that point you have "no risk".
 Of course that's not quite true, a startup is always going to carry more risk than a stable company (i.e., that you'll lose your job suddenly).
+{: .info}

-This model isn't perfect, but I like it, mostly because it boils down to a single number (the break-even valuation) that you can look at before having to bring any probabilistic reasoning into the mix.
+This model isn't perfect, but I like it, mostly because it boils down to a single number (the break-even valuation) before having to introduce any probabilistic reasoning.
+It doesn't tell you anything about how to decide if a company is actually going to be worth $X, but at least quantifies the situation in a way that I think makes things more accessible and easier to reason about.

-As an aside, the break-even valuation is what people are calculating when they infer valuations based on venture capital investment.
+The break-even valuation is what people are calculating when they infer valuations based on venture capital investment.
 If a VC invests $X for Y% of a company, their "valuation" of the company is $X / Y%.
 A startup employee's "valuation" in this way is almost always going to be way higher than the VC valuation (the VC is getting a better deal than employees).
 {: .info}

-One thing I skipped is that usually, startups aren't giving you shares directly but are giving you options: the option to buy a share at some set price/share $X, the "strike price".
-You should in theory factor this into your math, but the opportunity costs are usually so much more than the strike that it doesn't change things too much.
+One thing I skipped: usually, startups aren't giving you shares directly but are giving you [options](https://www.investopedia.com/terms/s/stockoption.asp): the option to buy a share at some set price/share $X, the "strike price".
+You should in theory factor this into your math, but the opportunity costs are usually so much higher than the strike that it doesn't change things too much.
 {: .info}

+## Dilution

+Unfortunately, another probabilistic factor you need to account for is [dilution](https://www.investopedia.com/terms/d/dilution.asp).

+When a company says they're giving you X%, what they mean is that they're giving you an amount of shares that, *as of right now*, represents X% of the company.
+But the total number of shares can increase over time, which means the % that your shares represent goes down.

+The main way new shares get created is during fundraising: the company wants money from investors, investors want shares in the company, so the company creates new shares to give to the investors.

+How much you get diluted, then, has to do with:

+1. How much money the company needs/wants.
+2. How highly investors value the company.

+Which in turn has to do with how well the company is doing and how old it is.

+Keeping with the "staying away from telling you how to value a company" thing, my rule of thumb is just to assume